simonsobs/socs/docs/agents/hwp_supervisor_agent.rst

 specified freq for a specified period of time, at which point it will transition into the Done state.

-A *Control Action* is a user-requested operation, where a starting state can transition through any number of states before completing.
+A *Control Action* is a user-requested operation, in which a starting control state is requested, that then transitions through any number of subsequent states before completing.
 The action object contains its current state, state history, completion status, and whether it considers itself successful.
 The action is considered "complete" when it transitions into a "completion state", which can be ``Done``, ``Error``, ``Abort``, or ``Idle``, at which point no more state transitions will occur.
 In between update calls, a control action may be aborted by the state-machine, where the action will transition into the completed "Abort" state, and no further action will be taken.

 OCS agent operations are generally one-to-one with control actions, where each operation begins a new action, and sleeps until that action is complete.